Water quality status and bacteria risk rating

 📍 Hawaii Kai, Oʻahu — Water sports hub near Hanauma Bay

 Maunalua Bay is a large, partially enclosed bay on Oʻahu's East Shore between Hanauma Bay and Hawaii Kai.
 The bay encompasses the Hawaii Kai Marina and several beach parks including Kuliouou Beach Park and Maunalua Bay Beach Park.
-Water quality is generally good, with some concerns related to boat fuel and urban runoff from the surrounding Hawaii Kai community.
+Water quality historically tests within baseline, with some concerns related to boat fuel and urban runoff from the surrounding Hawaii Kai community.

 The DOH monitors portions of the bay periodically.
 Results are generally within acceptable limits on dry days.
 The bay's semi-enclosed nature means water circulation is not as strong as open-ocean beaches, which can concentrate any pollutants that enter.
 The surrounding residential development and the marina contribute to occasional elevated bacteria counts after rain events.